Send Close Add comments: (status displays here)

 The Greek words for "famine" and "plague" can be play on words.
 Today they would be pronounced the same.

 Most modern "famines" are man-made and not natural phenomena.
+Can there be a "famine" of the truth of what Jesus actually said and meant?

 Matthew records "famines", and "earthquakes".
 It appears that people remembered one or the other and related that to Luke who used both words.
 The additional word "pestilence", from the Latin, was then added in Matthew by the TR (Textus Receptus).

-36. Matthew 24:7 Earthquakes
+39. Matthew 24:7 Earthquakes

 Verse routeMatthew 24:7 For nation shall rise against nation, and kingdom against kingdom: and there shall be famines, and pestilences, and earthquakes, in divers places. [kjv]